comptoolsres/comptoolsres.github.io/py4e_reading_notes_1.md

 Jupyter can be run on HiPerGator by going to [jhub.rc.ufl.edu](https://jhub.rc.ufl.edu/) (You do need to be on the UF network)

+After this page, most of my Python notes will be in Jupyter notebooks, not Markdown pages as we have seen so far.
+I will likely run those notebooks in JupyterHub on the cluster.
+You can do the same, or use mybinder.org to view them.
+More info later.

-## Ch 1 Why should you learn to write programs?
+## Ch 1: Why should you learn to write programs?

 * p.
 6: **1.5 Conversing with Python**: We will be using Python on HiPerGator.
 To get to the Python command prompt, login, load the python module and type python: